thanos-io/thanos/docs/proposals/202005_query_logging.md

 * [`logging.WithLevels`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L58) - This `grpc.Option` would help us in fixating the level of query that we might want to log.
 So based on a query hitting a certain criteria, we can switch the levels of it
 * For using the request-id, we can store the request-id in the metadata of the `context`, and while logging, we can use it.
 * Same equivalent for the HTTP can be implemented for mirroring the logic of gRPC middlewares

+#### Request Logging

+Query Logging in Thanos would be implemented as a one logger, Request Logger.
+This is done in considering that Adaptive is a specific case of Audit Logging, and would make sense to keep the similar logical components together, rather than creating another distinction between them.
+We might however discuss the specific sub-cases of the request logging, namely adaptive and audit logging for enumerating the purpose of it.

 #### Use case 1: Audit Logging